 Step 4 – Getting Around

-So you know when you’re coming to Israel and how long you’ll be here, now you’ve just got to figure out how to get around!
-Some travelers decide to base themselves somewhere, and then take day trips or overnight trips, whilst others opt to tour around, staying a few nights in a number of places.
+Now that you know when you’re coming to Israel and how long you’ll be here, now you’ve just got to figure out how to get around!
+Some travelers decide to base themselves somewhere, and then take day trips or overnight trips, but others opt to tour around, staying a few nights in a number of places.
 The easiest way to get around in Israel is by joining day tours or arranging a tour package.
 Private tours or VIP tours are also options for those with higher budgets, as is hiring a dedicated private driver.
 If you prefer, most major international car hire firms having branches here, it is a cost effective and easy way to travel around.
-If you are unable to drive, then the Israeli train network is very comfortable, although not too extensive, although the bus network is very extensive, covering most of the country in conjunction with the public mini-buses knows as Monit Sherut.
+If you are unable to drive, then the Israeli train network is very comfortable, and goes to most major cities, while the bus network is extensive and covers a majority of the country in conjunction with the public mini-buses knows as Monit Sherut.
 A word of warning though, public transport is very limited between sundown on Friday and Saturday night due to the Sabbath, although there are some private transportation lines that are now being offered in Tel Aviv and Haifa.

 Step 5 – Splitting the Trip